Intensely Private Melania Trump Reportedly Miserable In Role As First Lady

 Unfortunately for Melania, staying in New York rather than in D.C. has opened her up to even further public scrutiny, with many taxpayers crying foul over the mounting extra security costs.

-Melania Trump has also faced criticism for seemingly ignoring some of her First Lady duties.
-As CNN reports, Melania skipped out on her Japanese counterpart, Akie Abe (wife of Japanese Prime Minister Shinzo Abe), leaving the First Lady of Japan to tour Washington D.C. alone for part of her visit to the States.
+Melania Trump has also faced criticism for seemingly ignoring some of her first lady duties.
+As CNN reports, Melania skipped out on her Japanese counterpart, Akie Abe (wife of Japanese Prime Minister Shinzo Abe), leaving the first lady of Japan to tour Washington, D.C., alone for part of her visit to the States.

-Mrs. Trump did ultimately meet up with the Abes in Washington D.C., sticking around just long enough to climb on board Air Force One with the foreign first family and her POTUS hubby for a trip to Trump’s Mar-a-Lago resort in Florida.
+Mrs. Trump did ultimately meet up with the Abes in Washington, D.C., sticking around just long enough to climb on board Air Force One with the foreign first family and her POTUS hubby for a trip to Trump’s Mar-a-Lago resort in Florida.

 “Melania says she’s most happy at Mar-a-Lago.
 She loves Palm Beach!”